Cork shootings: ‘Devastation was impossible to imagine’, funeral hears

 “The shock, the numbness, the devastation, was impossible to imagine and the unfolding news of the loss of three lives was incomprehensible . . .
 Just like all of you, I too am struggling to make sense of this life changing tragedy.”

-Joining Canon Bluitt at the mass was Fr John Magner who performed the last rites on the three deceased at their family farm at Raheen between Kanturk and Castlemagner and also ministered to their heartbroken wife and mother, Ann as she was comforted by neighbours.
+Joining Canon Bluitt at the mass was Fr John Magner who performed the last rites on the three deceased at their family farm at Raheen between Kanturk and Castlemagner and also ministered to Ann as she was comforted by neighbours.

 ‘Overwhelming’ grief

-Describing the grief that had enveloped Castlemagner as “overwhelming”, Canon Bluitt welcomed mourners, limited because of Covid-19, and said that they all joined with local Bishop William Crean of Cloyne in offering their deepest sympathies to Ms O’Sullivan.
+Describing the grief that had enveloped Castlemagner as “overwhelming”, Canon Bluitt welcomed mourners and said that they all joined with local Bishop William Crean of Cloyne in offering their deepest sympathies to Ms O’Sullivan.

 He recalled that Mr O’Sullivan worked in the motor trade in nearby Buttevant for over 40 years and from his own encounters with him, found him to “very accommodating, friendly and happy in his chosen field”.